django/deps/draft/0020-annual-release-cycle.rst

 As has been the case historically:

 * Feature development is continual on Django's ``main`` development branch.
-* Stable release branches are created just prior to the alpha release each release series.
+* Stable release branches are created just prior to the alpha release for each release series.
 This marks the *feature freeze* for the feature release.
 * In order to prepare for this release, Django's main branch will begin adoption of pre-release CPython versions from their pre-release phase.